rcsb/rcsb-seqsearch/README.md

 - the completion line names the job type, the ticket and how long the work took (`job search f8Qy... finished in 412ms`), rather than "Process finished gracefully"

+**Startup**

+- the server no longer submits an index job for a database that is already COMPLETE.
+The `database-builder` init container has just built them, so those jobs only made a worker re-verify an index and page it back in — measured at seven jobs and 4.3 minutes on one pod, during which it was Ready, taking queries, and running none of them.
+A search submitted into that window waited over a minute for a 37ms job
+- it also stopped databases being marked RUNNING after startup, which is what used to drop them out of `/api/databases` and make readiness flap

 **Fixes carried in the fork**

 - two result endpoints dereferenced a nil error when a job was simply not COMPLETE,